 What about stainless steel?
 Stainless steel is made of metals including nickel, iron, chromium, titanium, copper, molybdenum and vanadium.
 Lesser quality (especially when scratched or scored) stainless steel cookware can leech these alloyed metals into our food.

 100% Ceramic: The Only Safe Cookware that Doesn’t Leach Toxins and Withstands over 2000 degrees of Heat

 This ceramics’ glaze is made with non-toxic, 100% inorganic mineral and oxides.
 Xtrema glaze contains no metals, no lead and no candmium.
 The company has even released their products’ test results for heavy metal leeching.
-If you are interested, I have included the links to their test results and a PDF file below.

 No matter how high the purity and quality of the food we purchase, we need to make healthy choices when it comes to how we prepare our food.
 May I suggest you consider replacing your current cookware if it is not a healthy option, to something you can feel good about cooking family’s healthy food in.